IDEA-Emdoor-Lab/UniTTS/README.md

 ```

 ## References
-The UniTTS model underwent a three-phase training paradigm consisting of pretraining, supervised fine-tuning (SFT), and direct preference optimization (DPO).
+The UniTTS model underwent a three-phase training paradigm consisting of pretraining, SFT, and DPO.
 Our training framework was developed through extensive customization of the open-source PAI-Megatron-Patch infrastructure.
 The training data underwent rigorous preprocessing utilizing open-source speech processing tools including FunASR and Whisper, which implemented advanced audio cleansing techniques such as voice activity detection and silence removal algorithms to ensure data quality.

 [1] [pai-megagtron-patch](https://github.com/alibaba/Pai-Megatron-Patch/tree/main)